mshish/family_calendar_sync/README.md

 # family_calendar_sync

-Sync a parent calendar to child calendar based on criteria
+Sync a parent calendar to child calendar based on criteria.